idohtml/Znook/README.md

-- 👋 Hi, I’m @Znook
+- 👋 Hi, I’m @Znook.
+Also known as Jacob
-- 👀 I’m interested in ...code
+- 👀 I’m interested in ...Coding in the frontend to become a fullstack dev
-- 🌱 I’m currently learning to code
+- 🌱 I’m currently learning to code in react js
-- 💞️ I’m looking to collaborate on ... code
+- 💞️ I’m looking to collaborate on ... your next website!
-- 📫 How to reach me ...
-Don't know yet
+- 📫 How to reach me ... somewhere?

 <!---
 Znook/Znook is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.